kxue43/shell-cmd-on-change/README.md

 Post-merge hooks only trigger after a *successful* `git merge`, so they usually perform some operations *if the merge introduced certain changes*.

-The post-merge hooks of this repo follow the same pattern: after an "of-ops" `git pull`, the hooks check whether the files that they are configured to watch for changed or not; if they do, run a user-supplied shell command.
+The post-merge hooks of this repo follow the same pattern: after a `git pull/merge`, the hooks check whether the files that they are configured to watch for changed or not; if they do, run a user-supplied shell command.

 Typical use cases are:

-- In Python projects, if `requirements.txt` or `pyproject.toml`/`poetry.lock` changed after a `git pull`, run `pip install` or `poetry install` to update the local virtual environment.
+- In Python projects, if `requirements.txt` or `pyproject.toml`/`poetry.lock` changed after a `git pull/merge`,
+  run `pip install` or `poetry install` to update the local virtual environment.

 - Similarly for JavaScript projects, but watch for `package.json`/`package-lock.json`.

-- If a Docker container is used for running unit tests locally, do a `docker build` if its `Dockerfile` changes after a `git pull`.
+- If a Docker container is used for running unit tests locally, do a `docker build` if its `Dockerfile` changes after a `git pull/merge`.

+## Installation

+This hook relies on the `pygit2` package, which contains C-extension modules.
+As of 2024-11-23, `pygit2` has build issues with Python 3.13 on ARM64 macOS.
+Therefore version `0.3.0` of this hook pins the required Python interpreter version to 3.11.
+On macOS, Python 3.11 can be installed by `brew install python@3.11`.

 ## How to use